User experience is one of the most important aspects of any online business or online marketing strategy.

 Unless you’re working for a very small business, your new website is going to be in the hands of many individuals from many teams and many different departments.
 Everybody is going to have their own perspectives on what would be best with the site.
 Multiple opinions, collaborating together can ultimately culminate in the greatest final product, but you can’t forget about Google’s perspective.

 Similarly, other members of your team may have strong preferences when it comes to selecting a CMS, either due to price or personal opinions.
-There are hundreds of CMS options out there, with varying compatibilities and functionality with SEO.
+There are hundreds of CMS options out there, with varying compatibilities and functionality with search engine optimization (SEO).
 Be sure to do your SEO research and vet your options when considering a transition.

 This is a hard concept to accept, because we’d like to imagine that the world always behaves rationally.
 Because user experience depends on the instincts, intuitions, first impressions, and emotions of the individual user (none of which are standardly predictable), some of the best UX design choices are inherently irrational.